xChenny/Personal-Website/README.md

 ## Credits

-I used the particle theme that is licensed with MIT open source that was created by github user [nrandecker](https://github.com/nrandecker/)
+I used the particle theme that is licensed with MIT open source that was created by Github user [nrandecker](https://github.com/nrandecker/)